 2. Learn more about yourself

-Some books I highly recommend reading that will shift your perspective on not only yourself, but every other person in the world, are the the following:
+Some books I highly recommend reading that will shift your perspective on not only yourself but every other person in the world are the following:

 A powerful meditation practice that produces some of the most astounding experiences is Mind Awake Body Asleep.
-You simply lay down and allow the body to fall asleep while your mind remains conscious.
+In this practice, you lie down and allow your body to fall asleep while your mind remains conscious.

-It's easier said than done, especially at first, but even if you fall asleep you're likely to experience very unusual and vivid dreams, many which are precognitive.
+It's easier said than done, especially at first, but even if you fall asleep, you're likely to experience very unusual and vivid dreams, many of which are precognitive.

-I suggest this meditation practice here because it will get you in touch with the expanded part of yourself that you typically filter out in order to focus on day-to-day reality.
+I suggest this meditation practice because it will help you connect with the expanded part of yourself that you typically filter out to focus on day-to-day reality.

 When you can experience for yourself how much more you are beyond this physical body, it's hard to keep seeing yourself as small or unworthy.

-Other side effects of this practice are lucid dreams, out of body experiences, astral travel to other dimensions and time periods, and the opening of psychic abilities.
+Other side effects of this practice include lucid dreams, out-of-body experiences, astral travel to other dimensions and time periods, and the opening of psychic abilities.

-It can take a few months though as you warm up and get comfortable with sensations, sounds, and visions that come while going deeper.
-Remember that everything is energy, and consciousness isn't bounded by space or time.
+It can take a few months, though, as you warm up and get comfortable with the sensations, sounds, and visions that come while going deeper.
+Remember that everything is energy, and consciousness isn't bound by space or time.

 3. Practice receiving

-When we don't see the value in ourselves, a side effect is that we don't allow others to either.
-This can range from things as small as letting someone hold a door open for you to charging higher rates for your services.
+When we don't see the value in ourselves, we also don't allow others to see it.
+This can range from small gestures, such as letting someone hold a door open for you, to charging higher rates for your services.

-The universe being my provider, and people, places, and things being the avenues through which love, joy, and delight are funneled to me.
+The universe is my provider, and people, places, and things are the avenues through which love, joy, and delight are funneled to me.

-When I'm tuned in and connected, doors are held open, smiles are given, discounts received, support offered, and love experienced.
+When I'm tuned in and connected, doors are held open, smiles are given, discounts are received, support is offered, and love is experienced.
 And if I can't think of it as a deserving thing, I think of it as a vibrational result of being happy.

 Fully receive that gift.
 Accept the support.
 Take the compliment.
 Practice letting love flow in your life.
-The more that you do, the more you begin to feel into that place of worthiness and self-love.
+The more you do, the more you feel into that place of worthiness and self-love.

-By practicing receiving, it turns into a feeling that then leads into a deeper acceptance of your inherent value as a conscious being.
+By practicing receiving, it turns into a feeling that then leads to a deeper acceptance of your inherent value as a conscious being.

 4. Honor yourself

-In my own personal experience with not seeing the value in myself, I have lacked the awareness that my thoughts, wishes, and desires matter.
+In my personal experience of not seeing value in myself, I have lacked the awareness that my thoughts, wishes, and desires matter.

-Not honoring ones own desires is most often in our blind spots, so it can be hard to know when we're doing it.
-One easy practice that I got from Abraham Hicks has really helped me with this, and that is simply asking myself throughout the day "What would be fun to do now?".
+Not honoring one's desires is often in our blind spots, so knowing when we're doing it can be hard.
+One easy practice that I got from Abraham Hicks has helped me with this, and that is simply asking myself throughout the day, "What would be fun to do now?".

 You will likely always have an answer.
-I ask myself this question not only when I'm alone, but even more so when I'm being pulled in opposite directions from other people around me.
+I ask myself this question not only when I'm alone but even more so when I'm being pulled in opposite directions by other people around me.

 Generally, I like to remain in an open place energetically.
 I'm open to doing whatever the day brings and am not super picky about where I eat, what we do, and how things unfold overall.

-But there are times when I know for sure I don't want to do what's being suggested or asked.
-I'd rather nap, or write, or stay home.
-Those are the times I practice honoring what it is I really want to do.
+But there are times when I'm certain I don't want to do what's being suggested or asked.
+I'd rather nap, write, or stay home.
+Those are the times I practice honoring what I really want to do.

 Doing things from a place of guilt is a clue that you aren't valuing yourself.
 Feeling resentment is another one.
-When you are valuing yourself, you are staying in alignment with your inner being more often than not.
+When you value yourself, you stay in alignment with your inner being more often than not.

 In conclusion